rushmila/Group3_ZZSC9020_electricity_demand_forecasting/report/unsw-ZZSC9020-report-group3.md

 ### NSW Calendar

-Use NSW Calendar to include holidays, seasons, weekend information for the model build.
+Use NSW Calendar for the model build to include holidays, seasons, and weekend information.
 ```{=tex}
 \begin{table}[h]
 \tiny